rust3ds/actions/README.md

 1. Build a test executable (type tbd)
 1. `citra-emu` container: bind-mount test executable and choose it
 1. `driver` container perform input / output as needed for test, via VNC
     * possible extension: `3dslink -s` to get actual stdout/stderr (return code?)
     * acceptance testing of images, hopefully via screenshot

+## To do work

+* [ ] Reorganize docker build files vs runtime files a bit
+* [ ] Make this repo useable as a github action
+* [ ] Run itself as part of CI?
+I guess?
+* [ ] Simpler user-run workflow:
+  * Ideally, a single command to spin everything up, build + load a 3dsx and run a vdo script.
+  * Maybe cargo args passed in as environment variable or something?
+* [ ] Clearly defined dependencies + use cases:
+  * Should this be usable without Rust?
+  * Is docker the only real dependency?
+  * Does this need a separate binary, or can we just use native cargo test capabilities?